RuthAndRoth/Roth2/Documentation/Packaging/README.txt

 * Body+Feet+Hands+Head - Roth2_v2_ALL
 * Eyes - Roth2_v2_EYES
 * HUD - Roth2_v2_HUD
-* Dark Gray Top and Pants (Undershort and Underpants)
+* Dark Gray Top and Pants (Undershirt and Underpants)

 Roth 2 v2 Extras - This is a box of useful extra elements and options.
 * !LICENSE